Monte-Christo/LocalFolder/README.md

 ---------------------------------------

-Locate Files and Fiolders in Windows Explorer
+Locate Files and Folders in Windows Explorer

 See the [change log](CHANGELOG.md) for changes and road map.